aws-samples/sample-for-transactional-datalake-using-s3tables/kinesis-firehose-stream/README.md

 ### Step 3: Deploy the upstream pipeline resources

-Next let us provison all the pipeline resources :
-- DynamoDB table as source data
-- Kinesis Data Streams and Firehose for pushing the steam data to S3 Tables
-- Lambda to process stream from DynamoDB
-- Lambda as custom resource to create S3 Table Bucket, Namespace & Table.

 At this point, you can now synthesize the CloudFormation template for this code.

 ```